mecid/mecid.github.io/_posts/2020-12-17-hero-animations-in-swiftui.md

 As you can see in the example above, we use the *matchedTransitionSource* view modifier to mark the geometry source of the transition.
 We also use the *navigationTransition* view modifier to define the particular transition that we want to apply.
 In our example, we use a zooming transition.

 #### Conclusion
-Today we learned about implementing hero animations in SwiftUI using the *matchedGeometryEffect* and *matchedTransitionSource* view modifiers.
+Today we learned about implementing hero animations in SwiftUI using *matchedGeometryEffect* and *matchedTransitionSource* view modifiers.
 I love how easy we can achieve this effect in SwiftUI.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
 Thanks for reading, and see you next week!